 “Tisa, my love!
 I never abandoned you!
 I was banished for marrying you.
 The king wanted you for himself.
 They took me away and told you lies.”

 He collapsed on top of the glass and screamed her name again and again, hoping and praying the Wolfen would hear and end his misery.
 No one heard his cries.
 The only sound was the echo of his sobs on the cold, stone walls.
-He raised his eyes to her name and whispered it again.
+He raised his eyes to her name etched on the wall and whispered it again.

 “We will meet in the next life, my love.”